pegli/ioBridge/README.md

 * serial: The serial ID if the device from which the data original data came
 * channel: The channel on which the device used to send the data
-* status: Connected or Disconnected
+* status: connected or disconnected
-* source: ‘remote’ if the data is from a device, ‘server’ if this is an update from the server
 * timestamp: Epoch time in seconds of the message’s receipt by the server
 * ms: Milliseconds after the timestamp that defines the exact subsecond of message’s receipt
 * encoding: ‘plain’ or ‘base64’